rahulagg02/nl2sql-agent/README.md

 ⸻

-⚖️ Design Decisions & Tradeoffs
+Design Decisions & Tradeoffs

-✔ Guardrails over flexibility
+# Guardrails over flexibility

 * Strict filtering ensures security but limits unrestricted querying

-✔ LLM treated as untrusted
+# LLM treated as untrusted

 * All outputs are validated and sanitized before execution

-✔ Fuzzy matching for certifications
+# Fuzzy matching for certifications

 * Uses LIKE '%value%' for realistic querying (e.g., AWS certifications)

-✔ Lightweight architecture
+# Lightweight architecture

 * No heavy frameworks used
-* Focused on clarity, control, and correctness
+* Focused on clarity, control and correctness

 ⸻